Charles-Agriogianis/Build-It-Break-It/README.md

 # Build-It-Break-It
-A a first persona game based around building up and breaking down structures
+A a first person game in Unity based around building up and breaking down structures